 Note: This swimming tip article may contain affiliate links.
 Please read the disclosure for more info.

-I am not implying that cross-country skiing mimics the same movements you should do in the water when swimming with the right technique, however, there are some similar muscle groups being worked.
+I am not implying that cross-country skiing mimics the exact same movements you should do in the water.
+However, there are some very similar muscle groups being worked.

-One of the main body elements that get utilized over and over during swimming is your core body.
-So, having a strong core is a must for a successful swimmer.
+One of the main body elements that get utilized over and over during swimming is your core.
+Having a strong core is a must, as it helps you keep your body in line, rotate your hips, and power your kick.

 Other muscle groups that are majorly used during swimming are your shoulders, lats, and triceps.
 A similar concept applies in cross-country skiing when you use ski poles to help you move forward.